cfug/diox/dio/README.md

 }
 ```

-In this way, the format of certificate must be PEM or PKCS12.
+In this way, the format of `setTrustedCertificates()` must be PEM or PKCS12.
+PKCS12 requires password to use, which will expose the password in the code,
+so it's not recommended to use in common cases.

-## Http2 support
+## HTTP/2 support

 [dio_http2_adapter](../plugins/http2_adapter) is a Dio `HttpClientAdapter`
 which supports HTTP/2.

 ## Cancellation

-You can cancel a request using a *cancel token*.
+You can cancel a request using a `CancelToken`.
 One token can be shared with multiple requests.
 When a token's `cancel()` is invoked, all requests with this token will be cancelled.